Emarioo/BetterThanBatch/README.md

 The compiler is work in progress and bugs in the code generation do occur which are really hard to catch.
 If you do encounter strange behaviour and are about to pull out your hair then don't hesitate to ask for help on the discord.
 I (Emarioo) am happy to help.

 So far I have worked on the compiler for 1700 hours and I think it really shows with all it's capabilities.
 For the future I have around 400 todos in my private documents and 600 in the source code.
 Some of the major things I want to work on are the following:
-- ARM code generation, compile BTB for Arduino and other chips.
+- ARM code generation, compile BTB for a microprocessor.
 Mostly for learning and experimentation.
 - Optimize and refactor the compiler.
 Current architecture makes it hard to multi-thread because data is accessed from anywhere at anytime (is what it feels like).
 - Move away from the preprocessor and utilize the syntax tree and compile time evaluation more.
-- Build system module.
+- Build system/compiler module allows you to interact with the compiler at compile time.
 - Lambda functions and possibly closures.

 During the compiler's development I have been inspired by many things, but the person who lead me down this path was Jonathan Blow with his programming language Jai.
 Huge thanks to him for his amazing and inspiring videos and games. (if you haven't played Braid, Anniversary Edition then I think you should check it out on steam, it's fantastic, just saying)